Bikini: Social resistance

 A Hooters bikini contest in Jacksonville, Florida, 2009, featuring popular modern designs such as triangle tops and thong-style bottoms.

 Despite the garment's initial success in France, women worldwide continued to wear traditional one-piece swimsuits.
 When his sales stalled, Réard went back to designing and selling orthodox knickers.
 In 1950, American swimsuit mogul Fred Cole, owner of mass market swimwear firm Cole of California, told Time that he had "little but scorn for France's famed Bikinis."
 Réard himself would later describe it as a "two-piece bathing suit which reveals everything about a girl except for her mother's maiden name."
 Fashion magazine Modern Girl Magazine in 1957 stated that "it is hardly necessary to waste words over the so-called bikini since it is inconceivable that any girl with tact and decency would ever wear such a thing".

-In 1951, Eric Morley organized the Festival Bikini Contest, a beauty contest and swimwear advertising opportunity at that year's Festival of Britain.
+In 1951, actress Jean Parker made international headlines when she was escorted off Bondi Beach by swimsuit inspector Abe Laidlaw, who measured her bikini and determined it was too skimpy.
+That same year, Eric Morley organized the Festival Bikini Contest, a beauty contest and swimwear advertising opportunity at that year's Festival of Britain.
 The press, welcoming the spectacle, referred to it as Miss World, a name Morley registered as a trademark.
 The winner was Kiki Håkansson of Sweden, who was crowned in a bikini.
 After the crowning, Håkansson was condemned by Pope Pius XII, while Spain and Ireland threatened to withdraw from the pageant.
 In 1952, bikinis were banned from the pageant and replaced by evening gowns.
 As a result of the controversy, the bikini was explicitly banned from many other beauty pageants worldwide.
 Although some regarded the bikini and beauty contests as bringing freedom to women, they were opposed by some feminists as well as religious and cultural groups who objected to the degree of exposure of the female body.